Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ## 1/3/2022

+### Mapping the Network

+Check interfaces, arp tables, ip routes

+`ipconfig /dnsdisplay`

+Also covered using routes to attack victims outside of initial scan scope

 ### DNS Tunneling

 1. Get a domain from godaddy
-2. Use Iodine to set up DNS listener
+2. Use Iodine to set up DNS server listener
 3. Have server configured BEFORE engagement.
 4. `cat /etc/resolve.conf` to find dns server
 5. ping dns server
+6. Use Iodine Client to create tunnel
+7. forward traffic via SSH socks proxy to protect data in transit.

 ## 1/2/2022